 There are many ways to achieve the vintage 90s skater look, but those who actually knew how to wheel around the mall are the most likely to remember PF Flyers.
 This high-top classic sneaker offers a light, easy-to-clean fabric as the main material.
 However, the synthetic soles were always known to have a superior grip and a remarkably comfortable arch.

 They are not available in the large array of color combinations as their more famous cousins.
 Instead, they offer 10 different solid, bright, and durable colors, all combined with white soles and laces.
 After all, sometimes less is more.

 This unisex model never really abandoned summer fashion catalogues.
 Its low-cut design will irresistibly evoke beach boardwalks, rolled chinos, and a relaxed atmosphere that managed to remain effortlessly elegant.
 The durable canvas upper sole breathes remarkably well and won’t scratch your feet even if you accidentally get some sand inside.
-The foot bed is comfortably cushioned, and the non-slip laces remain in place for hours: clearly, these shows were designed for long days and fun nights.
+The footbed is comfortably cushioned, and the non-slip laces remain in place for hours: clearly, these white sneakers were designed for long days and fun nights.

 High-cut and low-top shoe lovers can argue all they want over which shoe best represents a vintage spirit.
-Pretty much everyone will agree that, if what you are looking for is comfort and convenience, then slip-ons are the way to go.
+Pretty much everyone will agree that, if what you are looking for is comfort and convenience, then slip-on shoes are the way to go.

 It’s not just about being able to kick back and begin resting easily; the Vans Slip-on Core Classics hide several deceptively high-tech features meant to enhance coolness.
 From the full canvas build that keeps its shape even after being dumped on the washing machine, to the removable rubber insoles and the padded footbeds and collars, these shoes were an early pioneer to barefoot comfort.